Cyril of Jerusalem: Eschatology

-Oded Irshai observed that Cyril lived in a time of intense apocalyptic expectation, when Christians were eager to find apocalyptic meaning in every historical event or natural disaster.
-Cyril spent a good part of his episcopacy in intermittent exile from Jerusalem.
-Abraham Malherbe argued that when a leader's control over a community is fragile, directing attention to the imminent arrival of the antichrist effectively diverts attention from that fragility.

-Soon after his appointment, Cyril in his Letter to Constantius of 351 recorded the appearance of a cross of light in the sky above Golgotha, witnessed by the whole population of Jerusalem.
+Soon after his appointment, Cyril in his Letter to Constantius of 351 AD recorded the appearance of a cross of light in the sky above Golgotha, witnessed by the whole population of Jerusalem.
 The Greek church commemorates this miracle on 7 May.
 Though in modern times the authenticity of the Letter has been questioned, on the grounds that the word homoousios occurs in the final blessing, many scholars believe this may be a later interpolation, and accept the letter's authenticity on the grounds of other pieces of internal evidence.

 Cyril interpreted this as both a sign of support for Constantius, who was soon to face the usurper Magnentius, and as announcing the Second Coming, which was soon to take place in Jerusalem.
 Not surprisingly, in Cyril's eschatological analysis, Jerusalem holds a central position.

 Matthew 24:6 speaks of "wars and reports of wars", as a sign of the End Times, and it is within this context that Cyril read Julian's war with the Persians.
 Matthew 24:7 speaks of "earthquakes from place to place", and Jerusalem experienced an earthquake in 363 at a time when Julian was attempting to rebuild the temple in Jerusalem.
 Embroiled in a rivalry with Acacius of Caesarea over the relative primacy of their respective sees, Cyril saw even ecclesial discord a sign of the Lord's coming.
-Catechesis 15 would appear to cast Julian as the antichrist, although Irshai views this as a later interpolation.

 "In His first coming, He endured the Cross, despising shame; in His second, He comes attended by a host of Angels, receiving glory.
 We rest not then upon His first advent only, but look also for His second."
 He looked forward to the Second Advent which would bring an end to the world and then the created world to be made anew.
 At the Second Advent he expected to rise in the resurrection if it came after his time on earth.